 The spending money was gifted by Hotels.com, but all views are my own.

-Just before Christmas, when nursery was already out for my little girl, but Bobcat was still in school, I decided to take her for a girls’ day out in Mayfair – because you can do the most perfect girly things in Mayfair: discover wonderful hotels for afternoon teas, Christmas shopping and just walking around in this fantastic neighbourhood of London.
+Just before Christmas, when nursery was already out for my little girl, but Bobcat was still in school, I decided to take her for a girls’ day out in Mayfair – because you can do the most perfect girly things in Mayfair: discover wonderful hotels for afternoon teas, places for Sunday brunches, Christmas shopping and just walking around in this fantastic neighbourhood of London.
 We planned our day out: travelled into town after dropping Bobcat off at school, headed to do some Christmas shopping and later attended a wonderful afternoon tea.
 Mayfair is such a lovely place – one of the most affluent areas in London.
 It got its name after the annual “May Fair” which has been held from 1686 to 1764 in what is now Shepherd Market.
 Today, Mayfair is well known for luxury residential properties, designer shops, first class restaurants and five star hotels.
 The hotels in Mayfair are the best ones in London without doubt!

 This is what we did on our mummy and daughter day: